 The proof: There isn't any one way or the other.
 Several university classes and employees have tried to identify the basis of the legend, but no one has found the girl who supposedly met her end at the bottom of the Well.

-roof damage on north hallOn the afternoon of March 16, 2025 a line of storms blew through the Mansfield area with winds near 60 mph.
-The wind and hail lasted only a minute or two, but the powerful storm left its mark.
-Trees fell, the power went out, and part of the roof or North Hall was damaged.
-Facilities teams were on the scene quickly helping to mitigate damage to the building and the community was notified of the issue: a partial roof collapse over the building's atrium.
-It appeared that part of the atrium roof had peeled back or was blown off.
-Pieces of slate from the roof were scattered around the building.
-Immediately, speculation began about the role Sarah, the library's rumored ghost, played in the day's events.
+On the afternoon of March 16, 2025, a line of storms blew through the Mansfield area with winds near 60 mph.
+The wind and hail lasted only a minute or two, but the storm left its mark.
+Trees fell, the power went out, and part of the roof of North Hall was damaged.
+Facilities teams were on the scene quickly helping to mitigate damage to the building and the community was notified of the issue: a partial roof collapse.
+The atrium roof had peeled back.
+Slate from the roof was scattered around the building.
+Immediately, people speculated about the role Sarah, the library's rumored ghost, played in the day's events.

 Others speculated that Sarah sensed the storm coming and leveraged the high winds to push her way out through the atrium roof.
 You can see from the pictures that the Southwestern corner of the roof was damaged.
 This is in line with the other damage to trees in the area, including the downed trees on the hill behind the building.
-If Sarah felt the storm coming and concentrated her spectral energies in line with the storm, who is to say that she didn't affect her own escape?
+If Sarah felt the storm coming and concentrated her spectral energies in line with the storm, who is to say that she didn't effect her own escape?
 We have no way of knowing the limits of her strength or any ability to know if her desire was strong enough, leaving open the possibility that she took matters into her own ghostly hands.
 If this is the case, we appreciate her causing relatively minor damage to the building and its contents.
-It could have been significantly worse.
-Thank you Sarah for your consideration.
+It could have been worse.
+Thank you, Sarah, for your consideration.

-The most outrageous speculation is that Sarah herself conjured the storm, focusing its strength to tear open the roof so she could be free.
-This speculation was born from how many trees fell in the surrounding neighborhood in a direct line leading up to North Hall, as if Sarah was gathering the full strength of the storm to set her free.
-This is difficult to believe since Sarah has had many years to accomplish this if it were within her power.
-However, perhaps she has been building her strength and waiting for conditions to be just right.
-She has had sufficient time to study up on atmospheric science since the library became part of North Hall in 1996.
-Perhaps she has been preparing for this and just now was able to pull all the pieces together to make it happen.
-Perhaps too, she reached her limit of ghost hunters pestering her, and only recently became annoyed enough to act on these intrusions into her private life.
+People also speculated that Sarah herself conjured the storm, focusing its strength to tear open the roof so she could escape.
+This idea was born from how many trees fell in the surrounding neighborhood in a direct line leading up to North Hall, as if Sarah was gathering the full strength of the storm to set herself free.
+Since the library became part of North Hall in 1996, perhaps she studied atmospheric science in preparation and just now was able to pull all the pieces together to make it happen.

 Haunted halls : ghostlore of American college campuses